Dual-objective Language Models: Training Efficiency Without Overfitting: Monte Carlo estimation of log-likelihood

 \section{Monte Carlo estimation of log-likelihood}

 To evaluate the masked-diffusion capabilities of our models, we use \cref{eq:diffusion-elbo} with the same modification as for the autoregressive evaluation as well as an adaptation of Monte-Carlo sampling to estimate the log-likelihood of each completion.
+Specifically, we estimate the following expected value:

-Instead of taking the expectation over $t \sim \mathcal{U}(0, 1)$, we take the expectation between $N$ equally spaced points between 0 and 1.
-This reduces the variance of the estimation and allows for a faster convergence.
-However, accurate estimation still requires $N\geq256$, which is unbearably slow -- especially when compared to simple autoregressive calculation of log-likelihood that requires only a single forward pass.
+To reduce the variance of the estimation and get faster convergence, we take the expectation between $N$ equally spaced points between 0 and 1. instead of taking the expectation over $t \sim \mathcal{U}(0, 1)$.
+Yet, accurate estimation still requires $N\geq256$, which is unbearably slow -- especially when compared to simple autoregressive calculation of log-likelihood that requires only a single forward pass.